 The best part about the SportsRecruits Messaging System is that your messages automatically include a direct link to your personal profile.
 This means that coaches are only one-click away from seeing your potential as an academic athlete.
 When a coach views your profile or watches your video, SportsRecruits notifies you who it was.
 But how do you know what to say in your email?
+Don’t have a SportsRecruits account yet?
+Sign up for free here.

 It is important to make a great first impression in collegiate athletic recruiting and it is difficult to convey your personality and genuine interest through an email.
 You want to set yourself apart from others and below are some tips to ensure your email captures a coach’s attention.